ramasoftdev/Acklen-Avenue-Hero-Unit-Opportunity/readme.md

 Refactored with Strategy Pattern

-Is added chhanges and original interview files now are main_2_spec.rb and main.rb
+Is added changes and originals interview files now are main_2_spec.rb and main.rb